UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ???- question "(One person): Move the requirements file to the ``learners/source`` folder"

+    - Move the requirements file to the ``learners/source`` folder
     - This will be the "official" requirements file

 ## Going further with deployment

 [Python packaging](https://aaltoscicomp.github.io/python-for-scicomp/packaging/).

-- **Possibilities for other languages can be**
+???- question "Possibilities for other languages can be"
     - C/C+
         - CMake
         - Conda